sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Video-to-Text
 Video-to-text---also knows as sign language translation---is the entire task of translating a raw video to spoken language text.

-Recently, @camgoz2020sign proposed a single architecture to perform this task, that can use both the sign language gloss and the spoken language text in joint-supervision.
+@camgoz2020sign proposed a single architecture to perform this task, that can use both the sign language gloss and the spoken language text in joint-supervision.
 They use the pre-trained spatial embeddings from @koller2019weakly to encode each frame independently, and encode the frames with a transformer.
 On this encoding, they use a Connectionist Temporal Classification (CTC) [@graves2006connectionist] to classify the sign language gloss.
 Using the same encoding, they also use a transformer decoder to decode the spoken language text one token at a time.
 They show that adding gloss supervision improves the model over not using it, and that it outperforms previous video-to-gloss-to-text pipeline approaches [@cihan2018neural].

+Following up, @camgoz2020multi propose a new architecture that does not require the supervision of glosses, called "Multi-channel Transformers for Multi-articulatory Sign Language Translation".
+In this approach they crop the signing hand, the face, and perform 3D pose estimation to obtain three separate data channels.
+They encode each data channel separately using a transformer, then encode all channels together and concatenate the separate channels for each frame.
+Like their previous work, they use a transformer decoder to decode the spoken language text, but unlike their previous work, do not use the gloss as an additional supervision.
+Instead, they add two "anchoring" losses to predict the hand shape and mouth shape from each frame independently, as silver annotations are available to them using the model proposed in @koller2019weakly.
+They conclude that this approach is on-par with previous approaches requiring glosses, and so they have broken the dependency upon costly annotated gloss information in the video-to-text task.

 #### Text-to-Video